What Are They?

 • Preschoolers and elementary schoolers prompted to perform acts of kindness show increased well-being and social competence; in turn, prosocial (kind and helpful) peer interactions increase middle schoolers’ positive emotions and life satisfaction.

-• Prosocial behavior in elementary school predicts higher academic achievement in middle school.
+• Prosocial behavior in elementary school predicts higher academic achievement in middle school, and it predicts academic achievement in high school.

 • High-quality service learning programs, which put compassion into action by combining classroom learning with real-world community service, have been shown to improve academic performance, student attitudes and behavior, and school climate.